 This process refers to fixing the deterioration of bricks, which happens when moisture penetrates the bricks of a chimney, causing structural harm.

 Repairing spalling can be expensive, as it may involve replacing bricks, repairing mortar joints, and applying waterproof sealant.
-On average, the cost ranges from $1,000 to $2,835.
+On average, such chimney repairs range from $1,000 to 3,000.

 Re-mortaring